SiliconLabs/wiseconnect/examples/snippets/wlan/embedded_mqtt_client/readme.md

 4. Connect to MQTT broker by giving IP address and port number of Windows PC1 in HOST and PORT fields in MQTT Explorer respectively and click on **CONNECT** to connect to the MQTT broker.
 If you are running your MQTT broker on the same PC then the following configuration is made as shown in the below image.

    **![MQTT broker Configuration](resources/readme/connect.png)**

+>**Note:**
+> If we want to use IPv6 with the embedded MQTT client application, we will be using the Mosquitto command line to test the example, since the MQTT Explorer application doesn't support IPv6.

+> The following commands are used to test the MQTT client with IPv6 addresses using the Mosquitto command line:
+>
+> 1. `mosquitto_sub -h 2405:201:c013:61e3:faf7:fb6f:8d37:bca8 -p 1883 -t test/topic`
+>
+>    This command runs the Mosquitto client in subscriber mode.
+It will connect to the MQTT broker and listen for messages published to a specific topic.
+>
+>    - `-h 2405:201:c013:61e3:faf7:fb6f:8d37:bca8`: Specifies the hostname or IP address of the MQTT broker to connect to.
+In this case, it's an IPv6 address.
+>    - `-p 1883`: Specifies the network port that the MQTT broker is listening on.
+The default MQTT port is 1883.
+>    - `-t test/topic`: Specifies the topic that the client should subscribe to.
+The client will receive any messages published to this topic.
+>
+> 2. `mosquitto_pub -h 2401:4901:1290:10de::1000 -p 1883 -t THERMOSTAT-DATA -m "hello"`
+>
+>    This command runs the Mosquitto client in publisher mode.
+It connects to the MQTT broker, publishes a message to a specific topic, and then automatically disconnects and closes the client.
+>
+>    - `-h 2401:4901:1290:10de::1000`: Like the `-h` option for `mosquitto_sub`, this specifies the hostname or IP address of the MQTT broker to connect to.
+>    - `-p 1883`: This is the same as the `-p` option for `mosquitto_sub`, specifying the network port of the MQTT broker.
+>    - `-t THERMOSTAT-DATA`: Specifies the topic that the client should publish the message to.
+>    - `-m "hello"`: Specifies the message to publish.
+In this case, the message is the string "hello".